cml87/Spring_AOP/README.md

 ![image info](./pictures/proxy_mechanisms.jpg)

-## Orthogonal behaviour for normal execution and for exceptions
+## Orthogonal behaviour for normal execution with custom annotation
-The point cut we use in the around annotation can be a custom annotation as well, such that the matched join points will be any method annotated with such annotation.
-This avoid sticking to some naming convention in our methods, when we want to advice them.
+The point cut definition we use in the around annotation can be a custom annotation as well, such that the matched join points will be any method annotated with such annotation.
+This avoids sticking to some naming convention and signature in the methods we want to advice, as we did in the example above.
 Now we only need to annotate them with our new maker annotation.
+Only to methods such annotated will be applied the AOP mechanisms.
 ```java
 public @interface Log {
 }